mrsarm/reqclient/README.md

 - `encodeQuery` (optional, default true) Encode query parameters replacing "unsafe" characters in the URL with the corresponding hexadecimal equivalent code (eg. `+` -> `%2B`)
+- `fullResponse` (optional, default false)  If it's set to `true`, returns the full response instead of just the body (returns an object with body, statusCode, headers...)
 - `cache` (optional, default false) If it's set to `true`, adds [cache](#cache) support to GET requests